Treatment Options

 Recent studies using an HSV-2 vaccine are showing some promise in both prevention and transmission of HSV-2.
 However, these are still in the developmental research stage and will not be available commercially for some years.

-Many people find that having a healthy diet, eating regularly and eating enough sleep are helpful in preventing recurrences.
+Many people find that having a healthy diet, eating regularly and eating enough sleep are helpful in preventing recurrences see our page on complementary treatments.

 Is it safe to take drug treatment for genital herpes during pregnancy?